Mason & Dixon: Two: America

 The captivity narrative continues, and is revealed as a detour of the story by the potentially amorous young cousins, Tenebrae and Ethelmer, who thus far have listened to Cherrycoke's tale, but are now in Ethelmer's room reading passages from The Ghastly Fop, a pulp series.
-Tenebrae falls asleep after the American Woman and the Chinese Feng-shui master escape the Widows of Christ, and this narrative merges with Cherrycoke's story of Mason & Dixon, where Mason sees an uncanny resemblance between the woman and his departed wife, Rebekah.
+Tenebrae falls asleep after the American Woman and the Chinese Feng-shui master escape the Widows of Christ, and this narrative merges with Cherrycoke's story of Mason and Dixon, where Mason sees an uncanny resemblance between the woman and his departed wife, Rebekah.
 A discussion of metempsychosis ensues.
 Mason then has strange dreams of Rebekah, and decides the American Woman is not so like her after all.